 Such additional duties that may be delegated to the Committee by the Board from time to time.

+Develop and oversee a Board diversity policy, including an annual report to the Board on its’ diversity status.

 DELEGATION

 To avoid any confusion, the Committee responsibilities identified above are the sole responsibility of the Committee and may not be allocated by the Board to a different committee without revisions to these Terms of Reference.
 The Committee may not delegate any of its responsibilities to another committee without approval by the Board.